AANovokhatskiy/pyscarcopula/README.md

-# pyscarcopula
+# pyscarcopula: copula Python library

-Stochastic copula models with Ornstein-Uhlenbeck latent processes in Python.
+A Python library for copula modelling: bivariate, multivariate, vine, and stochastic copula models for financial time series and risk analytics.

 * [About](#about)
 * [Install](#install)